- 6 min to read

 Essentially, Jamstack is a way of building modern apps and websites.
 The architecture assumes the client-side layer of the product should be entirely independent of the back-end.
 Ideally, all of the content displayed to the end-user should be pre-built and available immediately.
 The Jamstack approach allowed us to avoid many of the disadvantages of conventional web development where the back-end server performs a significant role.

 The key technology used for the Just project is GatsbyJS.
-Gatsby is a modern static site generator which allows us to build static files out of the content, which can then be served extremely quickly to the user.
+Gatsby is a modern static site generator that allows us to build static files out of the content, which can then be served extremely quickly to the user.
 Consequently, the website loads almost instantly and becomes interactive in a blink of an eye.

 GatsbyJS implements some of the best practices of modern front-end development and allows them to be used with very little overhead.
 Developers can focus on creating excellent products such as the website we built for Just, instead of having to re-invent the wheel.